jmckaskill/simple-ipc/ipc.md

 # Maps

 Maps are of the form `{ key1 value1 key2 value2 }`.
 Each opening, closing brackets, key, and value is seperated by a space.
 Keys and values can be any type.
 Applications should specify what key and value types they expect.

+Maps must not contain the same key multiple times.
+If a reader sees this it should be treated as an error.

+Lists and maps may be nested up to 16 levels deep.

 # Framing